 - A. The powers of Congress

 - 1. Commerce, taxing, and spending powers

 - 2. War, defense, and foreign affairs powers

+3. Power to enforce the 13th 14th and

 - 3. Power to enforce the 13th, 14th, and 15th Amendments

 - 4. Other powers

 - B. The powers of the president

-- As chief executive, including the take care clause
+- 1. As chief executive, including the "take care" clause

-- 2. As commander-in-chief
+- As commander in chief

 - 3. Treaty and foreign affairs powers

 - 4. Appointment and removal of officials

-- C. Federal interbranch relationships
+- Federal interbranch relationships

 - 1. Congressional limits on the executive

 - The presentment requirement and the president's power to veto or to withhold action

 - 3. Non-delegation doctrine

 - 4. Executive, legislative, and judicial immunities

-- III.
+III.
 The relation of nation and states in a federal system

-- A. Intergovernmental immunities

-- 1. Federal immunity from state law

-- State immunity from federal law, including the 10th Amendment - 3.
-Federalism-based limits on state authority - Negative implications of the commerce clause - 2.
-Supremacy clause and preemption - 3.
-Full faith and credit - Authorization of otherwise invalid state action
+- A. Intergovernmental immunities - 1.
+Federal immunity from state law - 2.
+State immunity from federal law, including the 10th Amendment - B. Federalism-based limits on state authority - Negative implications of the commerce clause - 2.
+Supremacy clause and preemption - Full faith and credit - 4.
+Authorization of otherwise invalid state action